Hao (Rauvolfia sandwicensis)

 Where found: Maui, Moloka‘i, Lāna‘i, Hawai‘i, O‘ahu, Ni‘ihau & Kaua‘i (Hi exc.
 Ka)

-Water/Light: Dry, with full to partial sun exposure
+Water/Light: Dry to wet, with full sun exposure

 Elevation range: 0 to 2,600 feet